Schneeple/tourettes-guy-plugin/README.md

 Check that your file is actually a valid `.wav` and not just a renamed `.mp3` or similar

-Check that the file is still there in the `c-engineer-sounds` folder, if you accidentally used an incorrect file name, it won't have been loaded, and will have been deleted
+Check that the file is still there in the `tourettes-guy-sounds` folder, if you accidentally used an incorrect file name, it won't have been loaded, and will have been deleted
 ___

 ## Other information